Leafwise fixed points for $C^0$-small Hamiltonian flows: Proof of Theorem

 Since $T_{\wt x}\wt M$ is a symplectic subspace of $\wt V$ of maximal dimension $2n+2m$, we have

 Combining this with the fact $\wt V^{\wt\Om}=\{0\}\x T_yN^\om$, it follows that

 For every $w\in H_y$ we have

 Because of (\ref{eq:T y N}) it follows that $\om\big(d\pr_2 X_{\wt H}(\wt x),w\big)=0$, for every $w\in T_yN$.
-This shows (\ref{eq:d pr 2}) and completes the proof of Lemma \ref{le:d pr 1}. \end{proof} The next lemma produces leafwise fixed points for a Hamiltonian diffeomorphism on $M$ out of Lagrangian intersection points of $\wt N$ and its translate under the lifted Hamiltonian diffeomorphism.
+This shows (\ref{eq:d pr 2}) and completes the proof of Lemma \ref{le:d pr 1}. \end{proof} The next lemma produces leafwise fixed points for a $\phi\in\Ham(M,\om)$ out of Lagrangian intersection points of $\wt N$ and its translation under a lift of $\phi$.

-For a time-dependent smooth function $H$ on a symplectic manifold we denote by $\phi_H^t$ its Hamiltonian time-$t$-flow.
 Let